 Latest Khmer temple records show that more than one thousand Khmer temples had been built during these ages, but over the years of wars but also looting and attacks from tropical climate and vegetation most of the temples are nowadays in very critical circumstances.

 The UNESCO established their regional office in Cambodia in order to assist the local authority APSARA to call for international help on safeguarding Angkor.
-Angkor was registered in the UNESCO World Heritage list as World Heritage site in Danger in December 1992.
+Angkor was registered in the UNESCO World Heritage list as a World Heritage site in Danger in December 1992.
 Since then, high-level national and international authorities open access for professional teams worldwide to conduct a wide variety of scientific and cultural research projects, with an ambitious target for restoration, reconstruction, conservation, and developing the Angkor archeological park and its ruins.

-Angkor temples are religious building, dedicated to Buddhism or Hinduism.
-In both religions, one of the most outstanding symbolisms in iconography is the lotus flower.
+Angkor temples are religious buildings, dedicated to Buddhism or Hinduism.
+In both religions, one of the most outstanding symbols in iconography is the lotus flower.

-Since the ancient time of Hindu tradition, lotus blossoms are regarded as divine symbols for the creation mythology.
+Since the ancient time of Hindu tradition, lotus blossoms are regarded as divine symbols for the creation of mythology.
 The Hindu god of creation Brahma is often depicted as sitting on an opened lotus flower or with a lotus in his hand.

 Similar illustrations can be observed from Buddha.
-In Buddhism, lotus flower that is floating above the muddy water of desire and attachment represents the purity of mind and body.
+In Buddhism, lotus flower that is floating above the muddy water of desire and attachment represents the purity of the mind and body.
 Lotus symbolisms are also attached to the Buddhist and Hindu divine design of Mandala which is the fundamental design principle for temples constructions.

 The ancient Khmer temple architects and artists must have been very much inspired by the theory and practices of the sacred lotus ideology.
 They skillfully converted this concept into a unique work of art and architectural element and gave the Khmer temple structure an unmistakable characteristic.
-Besides constructing the temple towers in a form of a closed up lotus flower, the architects illustrated on almost any temple element with various physical properties and positions of the lotus petals.
+Besides constructing the temple towers in the form of a closed up a lotus flower, the architects illustrated on almost any temple element with various physical properties and positions of the lotus petals.